Youth Vision Screening

-The Plymouth School District – with invaluable help from the Lions – screens students in 4K, kindergarten, first, third and fifth grades, in addition to any students referred by staff or parents.
+The Plymouth School District – with help from the Lions – provides vision screening for students in 4K, kindergarten, first, third and fifth grades, in addition to any students referred by staff or parents.

 The Lions Club, long known for its vision-related initiatives, stepped up in 2009 after the county health department stopped doing vision screenings in schools.

 In 2015, the club invested in a Welch Allen Spot Vision Screener, a high-tech handheld machine that quickly and accurately detects vision issues.
 It is less subjective than vision charts and provides much more information, screening for nearsightedness, farsightedness, blurred vision, eye misalignment and two types of unequal refractive power.